 One of our earliest acquisitions, this six-wheeled perishables' van is typical of many that were used to carry milk-churn and fruit traffic from the countryside into the towns and cities in the first half of the 20th century.
 These were rated as passenger vehicles, and for milk traffic were often attached to early morning passenger trains.
 Some vehicles of this design were built specifically for the rather more important "Grande Vitesse" service from Newhaven Harbour to London, but most were used on a variety of soft fruit, milk and meat traffic on the LBSCR system.

 Its presence at the Bluebell is significant in that one of Sheffield Park station's main traffics was in milk, with a narrow gauge railway running from the local dairy to the back of platform 2.
-The current restoration to its former glory has now commenced in a temporary workshop erected at Horsted Keynes.
+The recent restoration to its former glory took place by a team of volunteers in a temporary workshop erected at Horsted Keynes.
 It will be a prime candidate for accommodation in an exhibition shed, when we are able to build such a facility.